yeepio/yeep/docs/methods/user.info.md

 ***

-## Requires auth
+## Auth logic

+### A. Performing on another user

-Requestor must be authenticated and assigned with the `yeep.user.read` permission.
+Requestor must be authenticated and assigned with `yeep.user.read` permission in _global_ scope to retrieve details for another user.

 Please note:
 1. When `projection.permissions` is set to `true` user should additionally be assigned with the `yeep.permission.assignment.read` permissions;
 2. When `projection.roles` is set to `true` user should additionally be assigned with the `yeep.role.assignment.read` permissions.

+### B. Requestor is same as user

+Users are able to retrieve their own details without explicit permissions.

 ## Parameters